bird-house/finch/docs/source/deploying.rst

 +++++++++++++++++++++++++

 You can overwrite the default `PyWPS`_ configuration by using command-line options.
-See the Finch help for which options are available:
+See the `finch` help for which options are available:

 .. code-block:: console